dereklwin/UdacityConference/README.md

 Speaker Model:
-Speaker Models are designed to contain a repeating Property type for the Sessions a Speaker will be presenting in.
-Since we do not request for any other unique information for a Speaker, we require the Speaker Name to be unique so that it can be used as the Key.
-To determine who the Feature Speaker is, we use the Computed Property Type to count the number of Sessions a Speaker will be preseting in.
+Speakers are implimented through the Pofile model.
+The Profile model already contains most of the information needed for a speaker.
+It is cleaner to add a key property to the Profile model and store the session keys that a speaker will present in.
+The profile model uses email address as the unique key which addresses speakers with the same name.
+This enhancement of Profile kind does not modify the behavior of the Profile APIs.

 Additional Queries
 ------------------